These Eggnog Cookies are pack the flavor of the holiday and Christmas season in a few tasty bites!

 1/2 cup butter, unsalted

 1/2 teaspoon rum extract

 Begin by preheating your oven to 350 degrees F.

 Then in a large mixing bowl, whisk together the flour, baking powder, salt, nutmeg, and cinnamon.
 Set aside.

 In the bowl of an electric mixer with a paddle attachment, whip together the butter, sugar and brown sugar until light and fluffy.
 This will take 3-5 minutes.
 Next, mix in the egg yolks, one at a time.
 Then add the vanilla and rum extract and mix until blended.

 With your mixer on low, slowly add about half of the dry ingredients, then the eggnog, then the rest of the dry ingredients.
 Mix until just combined.

 To make the frosting, in the bowl of an electric mixer with a whisk attachment, whip the butter until light and fluffy.
-Add the rum extract and about three tablespoons of eggnog.
+Add the rum extract, vanilla extract, salt and about three tablespoons of eggnog.
 Then, gradually mix in the powdered sugar.
 Add additional eggnog to reach the desired consistency.

 That’s it, friends.
 One holiday cookie down and several more to go.
 Are you in charge of seasonal baking at your house?
 What’s your favorite cookie to bake or eat?